Thanks for dropping by.

 “I used to wanna be important.
 Now I just want to be alive and without fear.” – David Le’aupepe

 Five years in Scotland taught me to get my priorities straight, abandon busyness, and lean into simplicity, not out of desire, but out of necessity.
-And it was so, so sweet.
+It was hell.
+And then it was so, so sweet.
 Life on that jagged coastline transformed me.

 Life in North America is…another story.
 Smartphones are a thing.
 Inconvenience is not.
 Simplicity requires tenacity here.
-The journey looks different but the destination is the same: an uncluttered life rich with slow-motion possibilities and purpose.
+The routine looks different on Canadian soil but my goal is the same: an uncluttered life rich with slow-motion possibilities and purpose.

 I am a noticer.

 I have a reputation for paying close attention to life.
 I’m head over heels for the world we share.
 It is unpredictable and broken and yet full of beauty.

 Lipstick.
 Butter.
 Handmade slippers.
 Dry Shampoo.
 Gin.
 Opera.
 Mind-blowing Indian cuisine.
 I try not to blink.
 Life is the sum of little things and if we pay attention we can experience tremendous joy in the ordinary.

 Epilepsy and I have been a pair since 2003.
 It was casual in the beginning but things are more serious now.

 My journey so far has taught me a few things.

 Unwarranted kindness is always the best way.